Heizahn/platzi-pong/README.md

 # platzi-pong

-A very good guide on Godot
+A very good guide to Godot for beginners, explaining the interface well and an introduction to GDScript.